 FAQ

-In order to become and remain up-to-date in this field, it is also recommended that you attend as many relevant training opportunities as possible, you become a subscriber to the NeuropsychologySA website, which will give you access to information of relevance in this field.
+In order to become and remain up-to-date in this field of neuropsychology, it is recommended that you attend as many relevant training opportunities as possible and/or become a subscriber to the NeuropsychologySA website, which will give you access to information of relevance in this field.
+(The Neuropsychology SA website is owned by Dr Sharon Truter.)

 • Traumatic brain injury (e.g. concussion, coma and open head wounds);